mdqinc/SDL_GameControllerDB/README.md

 A community source database of game controller mappings to be used with SDL2 Game Controller functionality.

 ## SDL Variants
-gamecontrollerdb_205.txt: For games or engines using the SDL 2.0.5 format.
+gamecontrollerdb_205.txt: For games or engines using the SDL >= 2.0.5 format.
 There are no range or inversion modifiers (+,-,~).
-It contains 282 controller entries, with duplicates removed.

 gamecontrollerdb_204.txt
 For games or engines using the SDL 2.0.4 format.
 GUIDs are different depending on the platform.
-It contains 237 controller entries, with duplicates removed.
+Note that SDL > 2.0.4 can still read this format.

 ## Create New Mappings
 A mapping looks like this :